-Lagering is a crucial step in the process that involves maturing the on the for an extended period of time, typically lasting several weeks or even months.
+Lagering is a crucial step in the brewing process that involves maturing the beer on the yeast for an extended period of time, typically lasting several weeks or even months.
 This maturation occurs at or near-freezing temperatures, allowing the beer to develop its distinct flavors and characteristics before it is filtered and packaged.

 Homebrewers, like myself, also employ the technique of lagering to produce high-quality, flavorful beers.
 While the process of lagering is often associated with bottom-fermenting yeasts and the production of lagers, it can also be applied to certain ales, such as cream ales or Kölsch.